hunnain/NICHackhathon/README.md

 # NICHackhathon
 ## NIC Hackhathon for Public Safety App
-## React Native App for Women Safety
+## React Native App for Women Safety BACHAO APP
 It is simple to run `npm install`

 ## For Android